anjackson/codex/content/foundations/digidiff/digidiff.md

 Whereas, despite being digital, a CD player can never become a general-purpose computer, any more than a Gramaphone can become a lathe.
 That freedom is the digital difference.
 But his freedom brings new challeges.

 We're not keeping objects, we're storing signals, and we need to learn what this means for storage and collection management.
 And these signals need interpretation, which means we're also in the business of preserve software.
-On top of that, just as the modern users of an ancient book may require expert guidance, we will need to prepare ourselve to support our users as they explore our digital collections.
+On top of that, just as the modern users of an ancient book may require expert guidance, we will need to prepare ourselves to support our users as they explore our digital collections.